Atomic clock frequency ratios with fractional uncertainty $\leq 3.2 \times 10^{-18}$: Abstract

 \section{Abstract}

 We report high-precision frequency ratio measurements between optical atomic clocks based on \Al, \Yb, and \Sr. With total fractional uncertainties at or below $3.2 \times 10^{-18}$, these measurements meet an important milestone criterion for redefinition of the second in the International System of Units.
 Discrepancies in \Sr{} ratios at approximately $1\times10^{-16}$ and the \AlYb{} ratio at $1.6\times10^{-17}$ in fractional units compared to our previous measurements underscore the importance of repeated, high-precision comparisons by different laboratories.
-A key innovation in this work is the use of a common ultrastable reference delivered to all clocks via a 3.6 km phase-stabilized fiber link between two institutions.
+A key upgrade from our previous work is the use of a common ultrastable reference delivered to all clocks via a 3.6 km phase-stabilized fiber link between two institutions, enabling better accuracy and stability in frequency transfer.
 Derived from a cryogenic single-crystal silicon cavity, this reference improves comparison stability by a factor of 2 to 3 over previous systems, with an optical lattice clock ratio achieving a fractional instability of $1.3 \times 10^{-16}$ at 1 second.
+Identifying individual clock stabilities with a three-corner hat measurement, we demonstrate the most stable optical lattice and trapped-ion clocks used in a multi-species comparison.
 By enabling faster comparisons, this stability will improve sensitivity to non-white noise processes and other underlying limits of state-of-the-art optical frequency standards.

 \textbf{\emph{Introduction.}} Frequency references based on spectroscopy of atomic transitions are the core of high-precision timekeeping, enabling global navigation satellite systems, network synchronization, and other technologies central to modern life.
 The International System of Units (SI) defines the second based on a $9.2$~GHz hyperfine transition in Cs, with the best realizations of this definition having fractional systematic uncertainties at the $10^{-16}$ level~\cite{Weyers_2018,GerginovNISTF42025,BeattieCanadaCs2025}.
 Using frequencies at least $10^{4}$ times higher, optical atomic clocks achieve instability and systematic uncertainty two orders of magnitude lower than the best microwave standards~\cite{LudlowOpticalClockReview2015}.
 This motivates an effort to redefine the SI second in terms of one or more optical atomic clock frequencies~\cite{Dimarcq_2024}.
 High-precision frequency ratio measurements are a critical element of this effort, necessary to rigorously demonstrate optical clock performance and repeatability as well as optical frequency dissemination and timescale generation~\cite{schioppo_comparing_2022, grebingRealizationTimescaleAccurate2016, hachisuMonthslongRealtimeGeneration2018, yaoOpticalClockBasedTimeScale2019, milnerDemonstrationTimescaleBased2019}.
 Beyond timekeeping, optical clock comparisons are among the most precise measurements \cite{bacon2021,HausserIndiumMultiIon2025}.
 This precision makes them well suited as probes for weak couplings introduced by physics beyond the standard model (BSM) \cite{SafronovaNewPhysicsReview2018}, with atomic clock ratios setting limits on potential BSM phenomena including various dark matter models \cite{bacon2021,KennedyDarkMatterClock2020,FilzingerClocksDM2023}, violations of local position invariance \cite{LangePositionInvariance2021}, and time variation of fundamental constants \cite{SafronovaFundamentalConstantVariation2019,SherrillFundamentalConstantVariation2023}.
 Frequency comparisons can also enable relativistic geodesy, using frequency shifts between clocks to determine gravitational potential differences~\cite{Flury_relGeo_2016, grotti_chronometric_2024}.